Fansa2000/gittesting/README.md

 # gittesting
-A repo to practice git
+A repo to practice git for hacktoberfest.